 This birthing center design is natural and comforting, yet syncs patients with advanced medical technology in mere moments if needed.
-Shield will also work with Cannon to deliver custom solid surface nightstands for the standard patient rooms that match the curves of the canopy headwall in a monolithic white treatment.
+Shield will also work with Cannon to deliver custom solid surface nightstands for the standard patient rooms at UCSD Jacobs Medical Center that match the curves of the canopy headwall in a monolithic white treatment.

 - July 2014:The headwall receives First Prize in the Industrial and Life Science Design competition in the International Design Awards (IDA)